Yuriy-Khomenko/qclone/README.md

 the fastest function for deep clone js objects compatible with es6

-*according to the author, this comparison script is the fastest in the industry(watch benchmarks)
+*according to the author, this cloning script is the fastest in the industry(watch benchmarks)

 ### Install